Dylan Glatthorn is an American composer and lyricist and two-time recipient of the Alan Menken Award. Dylan currently resides in New York City.

+As a founding member of Circles and Lines, Dylan was recently awarded a MetLife Creative Connections Grant to compose a new work for the Cadillac Moon Ensemble.
+Last year, he was commissioned to write a wind quintet for the Quintet of the Americas, which premiered at Symphony Space in New York.
 Dylan is one of the five founding members of Circles and Lines, the New York City composers collective that has received favorable reviews in the New York Times.
-As a member of Circles and Lines, his work has received numerous premieres at a variety of New York venues such as Le Poisson Rouge, Renee Weiler Concert Hall at the Greenwich House, and Brooklyn’s Vaudeville Park.
-A recent concert at Le Poisson Rouge is currently streaming on the website of New York’s classical music station WQXR.
-Dylan’s music has been performed by ensembles such as the Quintet of the Americas, the Lumina String Quartet, the PCCA Orchestra, and the PRISM Brass Quintet.
-In 2005, his string quartet titled “The Days of Trains Are Comin’ Back” won first place at NYU’s String Quartet Competition.
+His work has received numerous premieres at a variety of New York venues such as Le Poisson Rouge, Tenri Cultural Institute, Renee Weiler Concert Hall at the Greenwich House, Brooklyn’s Vaudeville Park, The Secret Theatre, and Symphony Space, as well as New York’s classical music station WQXR.
+Dylan’s music has been performed by ensembles such as the Quintet of the Americas, the Lumina String Quartet, the PCCA Orchestra, PUBLIQuartet, the PRISM Brass Quintet, and the Cadillac Moon Ensemble.